 Fibre reinforced composites have excellent in plane strength and stiffness and are being used in increasing quantities in aerospace, sports, automotive and wind turbine blade industries.
 However fibre reinforced composites are weak in their through thickness direction.
 This weakness can result in parts failing by delamination in service, either from external loads or impact events.
 The presence of a delamination can seriously reduce the strength and stiffness of a laminate especially under compressive buckling loads, potentially leading to catastrophic failure.

-We have developed new generation of multi-scale composites using graphene/nanoparticles reinforcement in glass/carbon epoxy composites (Figure 1) to increase the delamination resistance.
-Graphene/nanoparticles, due to its nano dimension, can reinforce the polymer matrix at nanoscale level (see figure 1) where the carbon/glass fibres cannot reach.
+We have developed new generation of multi-scale composites using graphene/nanoparticles reinforcement in glass/carbon epoxy composites to increase the delamination resistance.
+Graphene/nanoparticles, due to its nano dimension, can reinforce the polymer matrix at nanoscale level where the carbon/glass fibres cannot reach.
 Our research shows that nanoscale reinforcement of polymer matrix used in glass/carbon fibre composites significantly reduces crack propagation in composites, reduce failure due to delamination and significantly improves fracture toughness [Williams et al, Journal of Materials Science 48, 3, 1005-1013, 2013].
 In addition it can also increases the electrical conductivity of composites.

 At a glance

-- Award type(s)MSc by Research
+- Award type(s)PhD

-- Duration of award1 year
+- Duration of award4 year

 - EligibilityUK, EU, Rest of World

-- Reference numberSATM280
+- Reference numberSATM336

 Cranfield Doctoral Network